morris-frank/uva-rl-reproducibility/docs/index.md

 ## Implementation

 For this, we use a simple neural network, consisting of a linear layer with 128 hidden units, a ReLU activation, and another linear layer.
-We use the [Adam optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/), a smooth L1 loss, and a learning rate $$\alpha = 0.001$$.
+We use the [Adam optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/), a smooth L1 loss.

-Our reinforcement learning agent consists of a semi-gradient Q-learning agent, with reward decay $$\gamma = 0.8$$, a final random action ratio $$\epsilon = 0.05$$ after 1,000 episodes of decay, a memory unit of 10,000 cells, 2 steps to consider, and a batch size of 64.
+For each experiment we have to set a learning rate $$\alpha$$, a discount factor $$\gamma$$, and the speed of the $$\epsilon$$ decay.

+The memory for the experience replay is always fixed to 10k elements and a batch size of 64 for the SGD.

 ## Results

-We test our hypothesis in a couple of different environments: [FrozenLake](https://gym.openai.com/envs/FrozenLake-v0/), [CartPole](https://gym.openai.com/envs/CartPole-v1/), [Acrobot](https://gym.openai.com/envs/Acrobot-v1/), [Ms PacMan](https://gym.openai.com/envs/MsPacman-v0/), and the [algorithmic environments](https://gym.openai.com/envs/#algorithmic).
+We test our hypothesis in a couple of different environments: [FrozenLake](https://gym.openai.com/envs/FrozenLake-v0/), [CartPole](https://gym.openai.com/envs/CartPole-v1/), [Acrobot](https://gym.openai.com/envs/Acrobot-v1/) and the [algorithmic environments](https://gym.openai.com/envs/#algorithmic).

 The results did not show a clear advantage of using full-gradient over semi-gradient.
 While the computation of the full-gradient is only $O(1)$ more expensive, it did not outperform semi-gradient.
 This might be due two reasons.